-Psychological therapies are recommended for mild to moderate perinatal anxiety.
+Psychological therapies are recommended for women with symptoms of perinatal anxiety.
 Psychological therapies target thoughts, feelings and behaviours and include cognitive-behavioural therapy (CBT), interpersonal therapy (IPT), and psychodynamic therapy.
 Psychotherapy involving the infant may improve mother-infant interaction and provide an opportunity to focus on the mother-infant relationship and maternal sensitivity.